granth7/neonKUBE/Go/src/github.com/cadence-proxy/README.md

 # Running and Maintaining the Cadence Proxy

 The cadence-proxy is written in Golang and needs to be built into windows, linux, and OSX executables.
 You must have Golang installed on your machine to build the Golang executables.
 If you do not have Golang installed, check out [install Golang](https://golang.org/dl/ "Installing Golang") and for Windows machines, download and install the Microsoft Windows `.msi`.
 Follow the installation instructions on the [download page](https://golang.org/doc/install?download=go1.12.4.windows-amd64.msi "The Go Programming Language: Getting Started").

+## Prerequisites for building in Windows

+Because we are building the cadence-proxy into shared C binaries and then into Windows .dll's, we need a runtime environment for gcc to support binaries native to Windows 64/32-bit operating systems.
+The recommended tool for this is [MinGW](http://www.mingw.org/ "MinGW").
+MinGW (Minimalist GNU for Windows) is a minimalist development environment for native Microsoft Windows applications.
+Install MinGW [here](https://sourceforge.net/projects/mingw-w64/ "MinGW for windows download"), and follow these [installation instructions](https://code.visualstudio.com/docs/cpp/config-mingw "MinGW installation instructions for Windows").
+You only need to follow instruction through the "Prerequisites" section.
+Make sure that when you install, you install for your specific architecture (i.e. x86_64 (AMD64)).

 ## Building the cadence-proxy for neonKUBE.sln Build

 Building the cadence-proxy Golang executables is part of the neonKUBE.sln build.
 This happens in `$NF_ROOT/Go/build-cadence-proxy.ps1`, which is a powershell script that builds a cadence-proxy Golang executable for windows, linux, and OSX.
 The [neonKUBE](https://github.com/nforgeio/neonKUBE "nforgeio/neonKUBE") repository includes source code for all Go dependencies necessary for building the cadence-proxy Golang executables, so there are no further steps required for compiling and building the executables.
 These dependencies can be found in `$NF_ROOT/Go/src/github.com/cadence-proxy/vendor`.
 The `vendor` directory and `$NF_ROOT/Go/src/github.com/cadence-proxy/Gopkg.lock` are generated, by the Golang tool [dep](https://github.com/golang/dep "dep GitHub").
 Dep is the dependency management tool for Go and is the convention for managing dependencies in Golang projects.
-Upon successful completion of the build script, 3 executables, `cadence-proxy.win.exe`, `cadence-proxy.linux`, and `cadence-proxy.osx` are placed in `$NF_ROOT/Build`.
+Upon successful completion of the build script, 3 executables, `cadence-proxy.win.dll`, `cadence-proxy.linux.dll`, and `cadence-proxy.osx.dll` are placed in `$NF_ROOT/Build`, along with 3 `C` header files: `cadence-proxy.linux.h`, `cadence-proxy.win.h`, `cadence-proxy.osx.h`.

 ## Building the cadence-proxy for development on the cadence-proxy